mikaelkaron/troopjs-learn/requirejs/readme.md

 TroopJS can be used with any AMD loader but we use [RequireJS](http://requirejs.org/) when we build and test TroopJS.
 This chapter will teach you some tricks of the trade that we've picked up over the years and maybe even some lessons we've learned along the way.

+Let's start by adding `requirejs` to our `bower.json` development dependencies:

+!CODEFILE "bower.jsons"

 You can now install RequireJS using `bower install`:

 ```bash